 Same reason why Lizzie didn't fare much better herself even after Operation: S.N.O.W.I.N.G.: bad writing.

 Okay.
-One one hand, we have Operation A.R.C.H.I.V.E, which is, while Word Of God just a conspiracy theory, demonstrably real to some degree ("they know", the finale, etc).
-At the same time, we have a crossover setting it in the same world as The Grim Adventures Of Billy And Mandy, a series that has at least two references to ancient human history having been The Flintstones, rather than biopunk kid-dominated animatrix.
+One one hand, we have Operation A.R.C.H.I.V.E, which is, while Word of God just a conspiracy theory, demonstrably real to some degree ("they know", the finale, etc).
+At the same time, we have a crossover setting it in the same world as The Grim Adventures of Billy & Mandy, a series that has at least two references to ancient human history having been The Flintstones, rather than biopunk kid-dominated animatrix.
 How do these two wildly different takes on the paleolithic coexist?

 Other than Fred Flintstone/Jake Steel, other cartoon characters like Yogi Bear, Boo Boo Bear, and Grape Ape appear on Billy and Mandy and therefore co-exist in the KND verse...
 HOW DO TALKING ANIMALS WORK IN THE KND?

 Same way talking food monsters and a man with telekinetic control of toilets works.
 Biology is strange there that's just consistent Magic A Is Magic A, rather than conflicting reports.

 The Iguana Villain ... what type of villain does he even serve as?
 He doesn't seem to have a "theme" or anything.
 Maybe he's a villain of another sector or something.